Klipper3d/klipper/docs/Config_Reference.md

 #   This value is calculated by the LOAD_CELL_CALIBRATE command.
 #reference_tare_counts:
 #   The integer tare value, in raw sensor counts, taken when LOAD_CELL_CALIBRATE
 #   is run.
-This is the default tare value when klipper starts up.
+This is the default tare value when Klipper starts up.
 #sensor_orientation:
 #   Change the sensor's orientation.
 Can be either 'normal' or 'inverted'.
 #   The default is 'normal'.
 Use 'inverted' if the sensor reports a